Team-BHP > The Indian Car Scene

 The above exercise of gaining trust always does come with a lot of expectation of discount but it is the best course of action for us (dealers) and we will continue to do so.
 I guess it's a part of doing business.

-Kedrock is online now (20) Thanks
+Kedrock is offline (20) Thanks

 Old 21st November 2022, 23:22 #19